sdiehl/wiwinwlh/tutorial.md

 ~~~~

 This implementation is lazy so some care must be taken that one actually wants
 to only generate a stream of thunks.
-Often this it is desirable to produce a
+Often times it is desirable to produce a
 computation which requires a stream of thunks that can pulled lazily out of the
 ``runWriter``, but often times the requirement is to produce a finite stream of
 values that are forced at the invocation of ``runWriter``.
 Undesired laziness